crate/tsperf/docs/backlog.rst

 Prio 1
 ======
 - [o] Verify functionality on all cloud offerings
-- [o] Clarify how database / table / collection would be dropped in order to recreate it with different shards/partitions/replicas parameters.
 - [o] Adjust documentation
 - [o] Python PyPI & Docker image release recipes for GHA
 - [o] Implement fixed set of queries per use case